Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Homes built before June 15, 1976 present the biggest challenge when seeking a warranty.
 Because they predate HUD standards, many providers will decline coverage entirely or impose strict limitations.
 Here's what to know:

-• Expect higher scrutiny during the claims process — inspectors may flag outdated wiring, plumbing, or HVAC as "improperly installed" based on current standards.
+• Expect higher scrutiny during the claims process.
+Inspectors may flag outdated wiring, plumbing, or HVAC as "improperly installed" based on current standards.

 For more guidance on navigating warranty options for aging properties, see our full guide on home warranties for old homes.

-Coverage Level Mobile Home Cost Traditional Home Cost
+Coverage Level Monthly Cost Annual Cost

-Service fee per claim $65–$125 $65–$150
+Service fee per claim $65–$150 Per visit

 Pincher's Pro Tip